shakhor-shual/walkman/self_deploy/to_azure/README.md

 - on all OS-kind machine you can deploy Walkman for in-cloud with Terraform only
 - cd to folder: walkman/self_deploy/to_azure
-- if Walkman already installed  locally, deploy installer to cloud via Walkman
+- if Walkman already installed  locally, deploy installer to cloud via Walkman (in this case in .meta sub-folder of installer will be automatically generated artefact 'ssh-to-self-deploy-WALKMAN.sh' for simplify ssh access on deployed Walkman-VM, just run it for connect to VM)
 - otherwise, you can deploy Walkman in the cloud using only Terraform (install it before)
 - cd to folder: 00_deploy_walkman
 - modify tfvars.template file accordingly to you requirements and cloud settings
 - run: mv tfvars.template terraform.tfvars; terraform init && terraform apply
 - connect to deployed VM via SSH for operate with in-cloud Walkman node
+- setup any clouds access credentials(in any way) on/for this node, to operate Walkman for any DevOps tasks in this (and/or in another) cloud(s)